StashDaddy/StashAPI-PHP/README.md

 Get started in 3 easy steps:
 * Request and have your STASH account configured for API access and obtain your API_ID and API_PW
-* Download the STASH API
+* Install the PHP API via Composer (composer require stash/stashapi) or download the STASH API and manually add it to your project
 * Build your application by configuring the STASHAPI class properties and call the STASHAPI class helper function methods.

 See the [API Overview](https://www.stashbusiness.com/helpcenter/content/apioverview) and [API Reference](https://www.stashbusiness.com/helpcenter/content/apireference) for more information.